snerpton/AdventOfCode2020/ReadMe.md

    - `BBFFBBFRLL`: row 102, column 4, seat ID 820.

  - Requirement: What is the highest seat ID on a boarding pass (puzzle input)?

+ ### Part 2

+ - Boarding pass list missing items from front and back as these seats don't exist on this plane.
+ - Occupied seats is continuous apart from where I'm sitting (ID+1 and -1 will be in my list).
+ - Requirement: what is my seat ID?

+ My thinking:
+ - Seat ID is effectively seat number as `SeatID = row x 8 + col` where `8` is number of seats in row.
+This means it should be continuous, apart from a block at the start and end we are told is missing.
+We are also told our seat ±1 is occupied, so we are looking for unoccupied seats... turns out there is only 1 unoccupied seat, so this must be ours.